formalms/formalms/README.md

   * Event object contains Event id and Lang.
 * TestCompletedEvent
   * Dispatched when a test status is completed
-  * Used from Test 360 plugin to send message to user.
+  * Used from Test360 plugin to send message to user.
   * Event object contains object_test, user Id and ACL manager instance.
 * TestUpdateModalityEvent
   * Dispatched when UpdateModality of test il called.
-  * Used from Test 360 Plugin to save more configuration showed.
+  * Used from Test360 Plugin to save more configuration showed.
   * Event object contains POST variables passed in action.
 * TestCousereportEvent
   * Dispatched when cousereport overview is opened